Corporate Governance of the Company

 - Corporate website: www.bafsthai.com

-- Whistleblower Protection
+- Whistleblower Protection Measures

-- Whistleblowers or complainants who get distressed or damaged shall receive fair and appropriate treatment.
+- Whistleblowers or complainants who get distressed or damaged shall receive fair and appropriate treatment;

 - BAFS shall provide protection to employees who file a complaint or cooperate or avoid corruption without any penalties and accusations as well as shall not demote or reduce salary although such actions will cause BAFS’s loss of business opportunities.

-In case of finding that any employee acts against BAFS’s Code of Conduct and Anti-Corruption Policy, such employee shall receive disciplinary penalties in accordance with the Company’s Policy and Regulations Manual regarding discipline and disciplinary penalties.
-Employee disciplinary actions ranges from oral warnings to suspension or termination of employment without sorting in ascending order, which depends on final approval made in accordance with Delegation of Manual of Authorities.
+In case of finding that any employee acts against BAFS’s Code of Conduct and Anti-Corruption Policy, such employee shall receive disciplinary penalties in accordance with BAFS’s Policy and Regulations Manual regarding discipline and disciplinary penalties.
+Employee disciplinary actions ranges from oral warnings to suspension or termination of employment without sorting in ascending order, which depends on final approval made in accordance with Delegation of Authority Manual.
 Such employee shall be undergoing legal punishment in case his/her is also against the law.

 - Results Report

-BAFS has no records of breaches of laws related to labour, employment, consumer and trade competition.
+- BAFS has no records of breaches of laws related to labour, employment, consumer and trade competition.